#104Black Coffee Twig Borer traps

 This bottle trap is highly effective in fighting the Black Coffee Twig Borer (BCTB).
 It is composed of a transparent plastic bottle with soapy water, a smaller pharmaceutical bottle with ethanol, and a wire or string.
 The ethanol attracts the insects, which get trapped by the water inside the bottle and drown.
 The technology was developed by the Ugandan National Coffee Research Organization (NARO).
 It is also referred to as the NARO-Uganda Beetle Trap Technology/Broca trap.

 The Black Coffee Twig Borer (BCTB), Xylosandrus compactus, attacks branches of mainly Robusta trees, causing them to dry.
+However, its presence and attack on arabica trees has also been reported.
 Unmanaged, BCTB can reduce coffee yield by up to 50 %.
 Damage increases during the dry season, particularly in shaded, closely planted, or poorly pruned coffee trees.

 Only female beetles harm the plants, boring into the xylem and creating brood chambers for eggs.
 The hollow sections made inside the twigs block translocation of water and nutrients to the branches resulting in drying of infested twigs.
 The twigs which dry due to infestation are often crop-bearing branches.
 The borer’s larvae and adults feed via a symbiotic relationship with the ambrosia fungus.